kennethchu-statcan/covid19/004-diagnostics/README.md

 *  Records corresponding to days for which there were no new reported cases or deaths have been explictly added.

 *  The data file has been extended backward in time to 2019-12-31 by prepending zeros.
-   This is done to match the staring day of the time series downloaded from the ECDC.
+   This is done to match the starting day of the time series downloaded from the ECDC.

 Comparison between the PHI and CSSE data:
 -----------------------------------------